gujord/OpenAPI-MCP/README.md

 ---

-This project leverages the concept of "Vibe Coding," harnessing powerful Large Language Models (LLMs) such as Gemini, OpenAI's o3-mini-high, and Claude 3.7, significantly accelerating development and prototyping.
+This project embraces rapid agent tool integration using LLMs like Claude 3, OpenAI GPT-4, and Gemini.

-If this tool aids your AI agent development, please give it a ⭐ on GitHub!
+If you find it useful, give it a ⭐ on GitHub!